 You can begin with as little or big as you want.

 Make this the year you finally overcome those investment barriers.
-The future you will praise your early efforts – especially if it’s securing their retirement.
+In the future, you will praise your early efforts – especially if it’s securing your retirement.
 Good luck!